MetOffice/CDDS/docs/developer_documentation/coding_guidelines.md

     """
 ```

-## Doctests
+## Doctest
-- Where appropriate, a https://docs.python.org/3.8/library/doctest.html should be included in an Examples section of the docstring https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard.
-- When multiple examples are provided, they should be separated by blank lines.
-Comments explaining the examples should have blank lines both above and below them.
+- [Doctests](https://docs.python.org/3.8/library/doctest.html) have been included historically in MIP Convert and CDDS, but we recommend adding code to test modules instead

 ## Entry Point Scripts
 - Script names should not have an extension, should be lowercase, and with words separated by underscores as necessary to improve readability, e.g., just_do_it.
-- It is recommended that scripts call a main() function located in an importable module so that it is possible to run the code in the script from the Python interpreter / a test module e.g., import my_module; my_module.main().
+- It is recommended that scripts call a main() function located in an importable module so that it is possible to run the code in the script from the Python interpreter / a test module e.g., `import my_module; my_module.main()`.
-- https://docs.python.org/3.8/library/argparse.html should be used to parse command line options.
+- [Argparse](https://docs.python.org/3.8/library/argparse.html) should be used to parse command line options.

 ```python
 def main(args):